ESG Questionnaire Response - Pacific Investment Management Company LLC (PIMCO)

 PIMCO utilizes ESG data providers which may add additional input into our in-house analysis.
 The firm relies primarily on internal research for decision-making; however, PIMCO also screens substantial amounts of external data sets.
 With regard to assessing the credibility of a company’s emissions reduction target, PIMCO utilizes external data providers such as SBTi, and TPI to determine if an issuer’s carbon emissions reduction target is in alignment with the science-based targets initiative.

 To help analysts evaluate climate risk, PIMCO’s ESG specialists designed seven proprietary tools (see figure below), drawing on our decades of experience in fixed income analysis.
-The insights these tools provide are intended to help portfolio managers to better manage and mitigate climate-related credit risks and align portfolios with ESG objectives with the Paris Agreement targets – as always, working within specific portfolio objectives and guidelines.
+The insights these tools provide are intended to help portfolio managers to better manage and mitigate climate-related credit risks and align portfolios that follow sustainability strategies and guidelines with the Paris Agreement targets – as always, working within specific portfolio objectives and guidelines.
 (The Paris Agreement is the global accord to limit the global temperature rise by year 2100 to 1.5°C – 2°C above preindustrial levels.)
-These analytical frameworks serve the whole spectrum of PIMCO’s strategies with ESG objectives and broader investment strategies that do not have ESG-related objectives and enable PIMCO’s strategies with ESG objectives to align with the recommendations of the TCFD.
+These analytical frameworks serve the whole spectrum of PIMCO’s portfolios that follow sustainability strategies and guidelines and portfolios that do not follow sustainability strategies and guidelines and enable PIMCO’s portfolios that follow sustainable guidelines to align with the recommendations of the TCFD.

 Climate Risk Analysis